Doug-AWS/aws-cdk-intro-workshop/workshop/content/50-table-viewer/500-deploy.md

 +++
-title = "Deploying our app"
+title = "Deploying your app"
 weight = 500
 +++

 ## cdk diff

-Before we deploy, let's take a look at what will happen when we deploy our app (this is just the `Resources` section of the output):
+Before we deploy, let's take a look at what will happen when we deploy your app (this is just the `Resources` section of the output):

 ```console